FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

             [*service*](#glossary:service) <br>
         </td>
         <td>
-            - Blue + italic<br>
+            - Blue font + italic<br>
-            - link to the glossary of the first iteration in the section.
+            - The first ocurrence in a section is linked to the glossary.
         </td>
     </tr>
     <tr>